mohammadlohrasbi/6g-network/README.md

 - **Graphical Visualization**: Display network data (e.g., device and antenna positions) using D3.js.
 - **Scalability**: Support TPS=50, txNumber=1000, and 50 users/IoT devices.
 - **State Storage**: Use CouchDB for advanced querying of contract states.
-- **Multi-Organization Support**: Scale to an arbitrary number of organizations for a fully decentralized network.
+- **Multi-Organization Support**: Scale to an arbitrary number of organizations (default: 8).
+- **Dynamic Configuration**: Allow changing the number of organizations via the web interface.

 ## Prerequisites
 - **Hyperledger Fabric**: Version 2.5